 The FUERTE team includes four dedicated staff in Mexico and members from Trickle Up’s Americas office.

-Trickle Up is partnering with the MetLife Foundation and local NGOs in Mexico (AMTEL and others to be determined) that share our mission of enabling dignified and sustainable livelihoods of indigenous women to implement the FUERTE project.
+Trickle Up is partnering with the MetLife Foundation, Whole Planet Foundation, and local NGOs in Mexico that share our mission of enabling dignified and sustainable livelihoods of indigenous women to implement the FUERTE project.